 Is the UK expensive?

 Whilst most of your wage will go on rent and bills, the good news is that food prices seem to be pretty decent.
-If you plan your food properly and stick to healthy and nutritious items, you can spend about £60 every three days for two people.
-This is £600 in 30 days, £300 per person.
-That’s £10 per person per day (for three good, healthy meals).
-This is great!
+If you plan your food properly and stick to healthy and nutritious items, you don't have to spend a lot.
+There are also different tiered supermarket, some more affordable than others, allowing you to pick for your budget.

 You can find cleaning products, household and personal hygiene items at very reasonable prices, more so than what I found around the rest of Europe.
-Clothes are relatively well priced too, better than the rest of Europe in many cases.
-However, please note that sizes are arbitrary, the fashion is hugely different than from the rest of Europe and clothes are not well fitted.
-In fact, I believe the British fashion to be one of the least appealing in Europe.
+Clothes are relatively well priced too, better than the rest of Europe in numerous instances.
+However, please note that sizes are arbitrary, the fashion is hugely different from from the rest of Europe and clothes are not well-fitted.

 Education is incredibly expensive in the UK, students expected to pay over £10k+ per academic year.